How much does it cost to open a Pincho franchise?

 You may need to employ an attorney, an accountant and other consultants to assist you in establishing your Restaurant.
 These fees may vary from location to location depending upon the prevailing rate of attorneys’, accountants’ and consultants’ fees and the scope of services requested.

 This is an estimate of the minimum funds needed only for opening expenses and working capital to operate the Restaurant for a period of three (3) months after opening.
-In formuLating the estimated amount of additional funds for the first 3 months of operation, we relied on our affiliates’ experience in operating Pincho Factory Restaurants.
+In formulating the estimated amount of additional funds for the first 3 months of operation, we relied on our affiliates’ experience in operating Pincho Factory Restaurants in South Florida since November 2010.
 The estimate of additional funds also includes salaries and benefits for employees, but does not include any allowance for an owner’s draw.
 The amount will vary substantially depending on your situation and must be determined by you.
 The actual amount of additional funds you will need depends on a variety of factors, including: how closely you follow methods and procedures; your management skill, experience and business acumen; local economic conditions; the local market for restaurant services; prevailing wage rate; and the sales levels achieved during the initial period.
 Additional working capital may be needed beyond the initial 3-month period.
 You may have to put additional cash into the business, but we cannot and will not estimate how much or promise when, or whether, the Restaurant will ever achieve positive cash flow or profits.
 In addition, we recommend that you have sufficient additional funds available to cover your personal living expenses for a period of no less than six (6) months.
 These figures should be reviewed with an accountant and a business advisor before making a decision to purchase a franchise.